Skip to main content

 Verdict: Hadongkwan Is Seoul's Most Reliable Gomtang Destination for Under ₩20,000

 If you have eaten here once, you already know what you are coming back for: a bowl of slow-cooked beef bone broth so clear and so deeply savoury that it makes other versions around Seoul feel like approximations.
 Repeat visitors consistently report the same experience, which is itself the point.
 Hadongkwan, holding a Michelin Plate in both 2024 and 2025, is not a place that chases novelty.
-It is a place that has stayed the same long enough to become a standard — and that is exactly why it belongs on your itinerary in Jung District.
+It is a place that has stayed the same long enough to become a standard; and that is exactly why it belongs on your itinerary in Jung District.

 Hadongkwan occupies a compact, no-frills dining room in Myeongdong's commercial core, at 12 Myeongdong 9-gil.
-The seating arrangement is functional rather than atmospheric: narrow bench tables, close proximity to other diners, and a counter area that puts you within direct sight of the kitchen operation.
+The seating arrangement is functional rather than atmospheric: narrow bench tables, close proximity to other diners, a counter area that puts you within direct sight of the kitchen operation.
 For a food-focused visitor, that proximity is an asset.
-You can watch bowls being assembled, see the ladling process up close, and understand immediately why the broth is the product of hours of simmering rather than seasoning shortcuts.
-The spatial intimacy at the counter is not an accident — in a gomtang specialist, the counter seating is as close to a chef's-table experience as the format allows.
+You can watch bowls being assembled, see the ladling process up close, understand immediately why the broth is the product of hours of simmering rather than seasoning shortcuts.
+The spatial intimacy at the counter is not an accident; in a gomtang specialist, the counter seating is as close to a chef's-table experience as the format allows.
 There is no tasting menu drama here, but watching a practised hand drop rice into steaming broth while regulars eat in near silence is its own form of dining theatre.

-The room is small enough that solo diners fill counter spots quickly, and the bench seating accommodates pairs and small groups without feeling crowded.
+The room is small enough that solo diners fill counter spots quickly, the bench seating accommodates pairs and small groups without feeling crowded.
 Do not come expecting design or atmosphere in any contemporary sense.
 Come expecting a room that knows its purpose.

-What Hadongkwan Actually Serves, and Why It Matters
+What Hadongkwan Actually Serves, Why It Matters

 Gomtang is a specific category of Korean broth: long-simmered beef bone and meat soup, typically served with rice and kimchi.
 Hadongkwan specialises in this format and nothing else.
 That narrowness of focus is a deliberate credential.
 A kitchen that does one thing well across multiple decades is a different proposition from a kitchen that rotates its menu for seasonal relevance.
 At the ₩ price point, you are getting one of the more considered bowls of gomtang in Seoul, Michelin-recognised, in the middle of one of the city's busiest pedestrian corridors.